-A teacher and the setting’s special educational needs and disabilities coordinator (SENDCo) will look at the information already gathered about the child or young person’s progress.
+The early years' keyworker or teacher, and the place of learning's special educational needs and disabilities coordinator (SENCO), will look at the information already gathered about the child or young person’s progress.
 They will think about whether they need to do further assessment.

 Assessment will help everyone to understand the support that is needed.
 This is the start of a graduated approach called SEN Support.

 Places of learning must use a graduated approach with four stages of action: